Cemetery Reef Snorkeling

 After a long day of snorkeling at Cemetary Reef, you might want to grab a cool, refreshing drink at Macabuca Tiki Bar behind the Cracked Conch Restaurant just north of the Cayman Turtle Centre.

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
+There are regular flights from Houston, Dallas and Miami.
+There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.

 The Cemetery Reef snorkeling dive site is located near the northern end of Seven Mile Beach.
 The Cemetary is easily found on West Bay Road at the intersection with Cemetary Road and across from the West Bay Fire Station.
 There is some roadside parking adjacent to the cemetary and a small informal parking area across the street.